motns/mandrake/README.md

 ### Self-documenting

-Our primary principle is trasparency.
+Our main goal is trasparency.
 You should be able to have a complete understanding of the schema and behaviour of a model, purely by statically inspecting the model class.
 This allows you to generate complete and up-to-date documentation at any time, a feature that can be invaluable, especially in API applications.